Inventory Analytics Guide

 Yes, and it all depends on what you’re looking to learn.
 For instance, calculating carrying costs can give you insight into how much it costs to store inventory before it’s sold.
 While finding the average inventory turnover rate offers insights into sales and inventory performance at the SKU level.
 Finally, the GMROI formula can give you deeper insights into inventory performance and how to improve.

 What are inventory metrics?

 Inventory metrics involve calculations and formulas that help you analyse how well inventory is performing, how much stock to have on hand to meet demand, how much it costs to receive and store inventory, how often inventory sits on the shelves before it’s sold, and more.
 These metrics are best tracked using technology and real-time tracking tools to provide accuracy and reduce human error.

 What inventory metrics does ShipBob provide?

 ShipBob’s built-in inventory management tools collect and record inventory flow throughout the supply chain in real time.
-This way, you can analyze different stages of inventory, including warehouse receiving performance, inventory turnover rate, ideal inventory distribution, average fulfillment cost per order, storage costs, and much more.
+This way, you can analyse different stages of inventory, including warehouse receiving performance, inventory turnover rate, ideal inventory distribution, average fulfilment cost per order, storage costs, and much more.